liferay/liferay-docs/develop/tutorials/articles/260-themes-and-layout-templates/07-embedding-portlets-in-themes-and-layout-templates.markdown

 ### Embedding a Portlet by Portlet Name [](id=embedding-a-portlet-by-portlet-name)

-If you'd like to embed a specific portlet in the theme, you can hardcode it by providing its instance ID and name:
+If you'd like to embed a specific portlet in the theme, you can hard code it by providing its instance ID and name:

     <@liferay_portlet["runtime"]